Norge (airship): Polar expedition

-After crossing the pole, the airship's propellers became encrusted with ice to such an extent that pieces breaking off were flung against the outer cover, causing several rips and tears in the fabric.
+After crossing the pole, the airship's propellers became encrusted with ice to such an extent that pieces of ice breaking off were flung against the outer cover of the ship, causing several rips and tears in the fabric.

 The ice forming on the propellers as we went through the fog, and hurled against the underside of the bag, had pretty well scarred up the fabric covering the keel, though it had not opened up the gas bags or caused any hydrogen loss.
-We had used up all our cement in repairing the fabric..."
+We had used up all our cement in repairing the fabric...

-On 14 May, the Norge reached the Inupiat village of Teller, Alaska, where in view of worsening weather, the decision was made to land there rather than continue on to Nome, about 70 mi away.
-The Norge was reportedly damaged somehow during the landing and was dismantled and shipped back to Italy for repairs and refurbishing that was never undertaken.
+On 14 May, Norge reached the Inupiat village of Teller, Alaska, where in view of worsening weather, the decision was made to land there rather than continue on to Nome, about 70 mi away.
+Norge sustained some damage during the landing; the airship was dismantled, packed in crates and shipped back to Italy for repair and refitting which was never undertaken.

-The three previous expeditions that claim to have reached the North Pole—led by Frederick Cook in 1908, Robert Peary in 1909, and Richard E. Byrd in 1926 (just a few days before the Norge)—are all disputed as being either highly inaccurate or totally false.
-Some of those disputing these earlier claims therefore consider the crew of the Norge to be the first verified explorers to have reached the North Pole.
+The three previous expeditions that claim to have reached the North Pole—led by Frederick Cook in 1908, Robert Peary in 1909, and Richard E. Byrd in 1926 (just a few days before Norge)—are all disputed as being either highly inaccurate or totally false.
+Some of those disputing these earlier claims therefore consider the crew of Norge to be the first verified explorers to have reached the North Pole.